poojitha1114/sports-vision-tracking/README.md

 The system processes all provided input videos from the volleyball category and generates:

-- An annotated video with bounding boxes and IDs
+- An annotated video with bounding boxes and internally consistent tracking
 - A frame-synchronized 2D tactical map showing entity positions over time

 Tracked entities include: